UniLuFS2020-ReplicationSeminar/CE1_Nico_Bernhard_Josia/README.md

 # CE1_Nico_Bernhard_Josia
 This is the CE 1 from Nico, Bernhard, Josia
+We sat together in the same room and worked on the project together.

 Our Project: Using the forbes_richman dataset available for free on kaggle, we want to find out how the worth of the richest people in the world correlates with their age.